j2store/docs/content/docs/getting-started/update.md

 In this case, please try after 10 minutes.

-If still you get the error, you can always download the latest version from our My Downloads section:https://www.j2store.org/my-account/my-downloads.html and install it via the Extensions manager.
+If still you get the error, you can always download the latest version from our<link-text url="https://www.j2store.org/my-account/my-downloads.html" target="_blank" rel="noopener">  My Downloads section</link-text>and install it via the Extensions manager.

 **Timeout**